USS Anzio (CG-68): 2010s

-Anzio embarked Detachment 2 of Helicopter Maritime Strike Squadron 46 (HSM-46) for operations in 2012.

 Anzio was tentatively scheduled to be decommissioned and designated for disposal on 31 March 2013.
 However, Anzio was retained under the National Defense Authorization Act for Fiscal Year 2013.

 On 13 January 2016, ten U.S. Navy sailors were picked up by Anzio for transport and medical evaluations after being held in Iranian custody.
 The sailors were captured by Iran on 12 January 2016 after their two naval boats entered Iranian waters.
 "The evidence suggests that they unintentionally entered the Iranian waters because of the failure of their navigational system," Islamic Revolutionary Guard Corps spokesman Ramazan Sharif said on Press TV.
 Anzio was also involved in a replenishment at sea operation with HMS Defender, USS Harry S. Truman, USS Ramage, USNS Pecos, and USNS Medgar Evers.

 2020s

 In December 2020 the U.S. Navy's Report to Congress on the Annual Long-Range Plan for Construction of Naval Vessels stated that the ship was planned to be placed Out of Commission in Reserve in 2022.

 On 22 September 2022, Anzio was decommissioned at Naval Station Norfolk, Virginia after 30 years of service.